jurakovic/runtime/README.md

 # The Book of the Runtime Build Repo

-This repository is a fork of the [dotnet/runtime](https://github.com/dotnet/runtime), created solely to build [_The Book of the Runtime_](https://github.com/dotnet/runtime/tree/main/docs/design/coreclr/botr/README.md) using MkDocs and host it on GitHub Pages.
+This repository is a fork of the [dotnet/runtime](https://github.com/dotnet/runtime), created solely to build the [_Book of the Runtime_](https://github.com/dotnet/runtime/tree/main/docs/design/coreclr/botr/README.md) using MkDocs and host it on GitHub Pages.

 It provides easy-to-navigate interface with dark and light themes and interactive search functionality.